BIOP/ArgoLight_analysis_tool/README.md

 3. On the popup, add the OMERO ID of a typical image.
 4. Click on `Load`.
 The image should display in Fiji.
 5. Each time you modify one parameter, the segmentation result updates
-6. When satisfied with the results, click on `OK`
+6. When satisfied with the results, click on `OK`.
+The new parameters will be used for the current simulation.
-7. Confirm that these new parameters will be used for the current simulation as well as for new default settings.
+7. Confirm if you want the new parameters to become default settings.

 ## Analysis results

-- 5 tags are linked to the raw image on OMERO, even if results are saved locally : `raw`, `argolight`, `slideName`, `objective` and `FoV`.
+- 8 tags are linked to the raw image on OMERO, even if results are saved locally : `raw`, `argolight`, `slideName`, `objective`, `immersion`, `microscope`, `pattern` and `FoV`.
 - Processing parameters are saved in the form of key-value pairs.
-- Detected rings, as well as ideal ring positions are saved as ROIs, grouped by ring type (i.e. ideal or detected).
+- Detected rings, as well as ideal ring positions, are saved as ROIs, grouped by ring type (i.e. ideal or detected).
-- Computed metrics are saved as OMERO.table attach to the image.
+- Computed metrics are saved as OMERO.table attach to the image and, if specified, in the form of heat maps.
 - A per-image summary is finally attached to the parent dataset.
-It groups relevant information that may be used to follow in time the different metrics and therefore assess objective quality.
+It groups relevant information that may be used to follow, in time, the different metrics and therefore assess objective quality.

 In case of local saving, the same outputs are saved in a results folder, with .txt file for the key-value pairs, .csv files for the tables and .zip for ROIs (readable on Fiji).